nickcv-ln/yii2-encrypter/README.md

 --------

 It is extremely hard to decrypt the data without the password and IV, keep a copy of them to avoid losing all your data.

+**Two-way encryption should not be used to store passwords: you should use a one-way encryption function like sha1 and a SALT**